01MPopa/Neuron-Synapse-Prediction/README.md

    -------------------------------------------------------------------------------------------------------------------------

  *This a major ongoing research project in neuroscience.
 Being able to predict when an ADP will convert to a synapse and explain why this happens, is an open problem in neuroscience and a new solution would represent a major advance.*

+*The data comes from the Tolias Lab at Baylor College of Medicine.
+It represents neuronal activity in the visual cortex of mice as they are watching a movie.
+See the full report for more details.*